I Quit Smokeless Tobacco!!

 "What're you, stupid?"

 If all this sounds shocking, you have to keep in mind that in the early 1980s, chewing tobacco and "dip" was still very under-the-radar when it came to health concerns.
-It was already well documented that cigarettes were bad for ya (mmm-kay?) and I'd had plenty of anti-smoking propaganda drilled into me at school, but I can't remember a single word ever being said about smokeless or chewing tobacco.
-Packages of chew and "dip" didn't have health warning labels on them like cigarette packs did, and there was no "You Must be 18 Years of Age To Buy This Product" rule for it like there was for cigarettes, either.
-Cigarette ads had been banished from the TV airwaves before I was born, but commercials for Skoal and other smokeless tobacco products were visible well into the mid 1980s.
-Such oversights have been corrected since then, but at the time I took full advantage of the lack of regulations.
+It was a well documented fact that cigarettes were bad for you and I'd had plenty of anti-smoking propaganda drilled into me at school, but I can't remember a single word ever being said about smokeless or chewing tobacco.
+Packages of chew and "dip" didn't have health warnings on them like cigarette packs did, and there was no "You Must be 18 Years of Age To Buy This Product" rule either.
+Cigarette ads may have been banished from the TV airwaves before I was born, but commercials for Skoal and other smokeless tobacco products were visible well into the mid 1980s.
+These oversights have all been corrected since then, but at the time I took full advantage of the lack of regulations.
 I'm fairly sure that I didn't think chewing or dipping was a "safer" habit than smoking - I was dumb, but I wasn't an idiot - but at the very least, I must've seen it as a lesser evil.

-Anyway, it didn't take long before the chorus of "You gotta give up that @#$%!
+Anyway, it didn't take long before the chorus of "You gotta quit that stuff!
 It's gonna give you mouth cancer!
 You're gonna lose all your teeth! etc., etc." rose up from my family and friends... but it was too late.
 I was hooked, and I was also too dumb/proud/thick headed to ask for help with quitting.
-(I wonder if they would've had better luck if they'd simply told me, "You're never gonna get a girlfriend if the girls see you spitting that nasty @#$% out every ten seconds.")
+(I wonder if they would've had better luck if they'd simply told me, "You're never gonna get a girlfriend if they see you spitting that nasty @#$% all the time!")
 Instead, I became very skilled at smuggling my 'supply' in and out of the house so Mom wouldn't know that I was still chomping on the Demon Tobacco at a frighteningly prodigious rate.
 Soon I was off to college and living in the dorms, so subterfuge and secrecy weren't an issue anymore.
 I could dip to my heart's content!
-Isn't that GREAT?.... yeah, sure it is, dumb ass.
+Isn't that GREAT?.... yeah, sure it was.
 As the years went on and my tastes changed, I stopped using so-called "leaf" or "loose" tobacco ala Red Man, Beech Nut, etc. entirely, in favor of using canned "dip" exclusively.
-In addition, I also moved away from the Skoal family and sampled countless other brands of "dip" over the next several years including "Rooster", "Kodiak", "Red Seal", "Kayak," and "Timber Wolf" before eventually settling on my current (until I quit, anyway) favorite, "Longhorn."
+In addition, I also moved away from the Skoal family and sampled countless other brands of "dip" over the next several years including "Rooster," "Kodiak," "Red Seal," "Kayak," and "Timber Wolf" before eventually settling on my most recent (until I quit) favorite, "Longhorn."

 "Happy Days" tobacco commercial, 1978